awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-diversity-program.md

 tags:
   - communityday 2019 bengaluru diversity
 ---
-As part of [AWS Community Day Bengaluru 2019](https://communityday.awsugblr.in), happy & proud to host first the ever #diversity program as part of the AWS Cloud Community Day across the globe. \
+As part of [AWS Community Day Bengaluru 2019](https://communityday.awsugblr.in), happy & proud to host **first the ever #diversity program as part of the AWS Cloud Community Day across the globe**. \
 Wonderful audience, best speakers across the globe and great topics to enlighten, I was pretty excited about the event!\
-We had two super women to talk at **Diversity Program, **[Diana Cruz Solash](https://www.awsugblr.in/blog/2019-07-22-diana-cruz-solash/) from Infor & [Shwetha Lakshman Rao](https://www.awsugblr.in/blog/2019-07-24-shwetha-lakshman-rao/) from #womenwhocode Bengaluru & VMware.
+We had two super women to talk at Diversity Program**, **[Diana Cruz Solash](https://www.awsugblr.in/blog/2019-07-22-diana-cruz-solash/) from Infor & [Shwetha Lakshman Rao](https://www.awsugblr.in/blog/2019-07-24-shwetha-lakshman-rao/) from #womenwhocode Bengaluru & VMware.

 Diana joined Infor last year in the newly created role of VP, Inclusion and Diversity.
 She works closely with senior leaders and the entire Infor Team to ensure we fully recognize, value, and leverage the diversity each person brings to Infor.
 Prior to Infor, Diana had a highly successful 20+ year career at EY, where she held the title of Director, Global and Americas Diversity &amp; Inclusiveness.
 Diana an avid runner, have completed five marathons.